1. IS MY DENTIST SUPPOSED TO SCHEDULE MY APPOINTMENT WITH THE ORTHODONTIST OR CAN I?

 Removing teeth is sometimes required to achieve the best orthodontic result.
 However, because modern technology has provided advanced orthodontic procedures, tooth extractions are not always necessary for orthodontic treatment.
-But because each patient is different, extraction of one or more adult teeth is the best and most conservative option to achieve optimum orthodontic results.
+But because each patient is different, extraction of one or more adult teeth can sometimes be the best and most conservative option to achieve optimum orthodontic results.

 The length of treatment will depend on the severity of the patient’s orthodontic problem.
 Treatment generally lasts from 12 to 30 months with an average time frame of 22 months.

-Most patients in braces will be seen every 5 to 10 weeks depending on their orthodontic needs.
+Most patients in braces will be seen every five to 10 weeks depending on their orthodontic needs.

 Yes, you may.
 Our orthodontist and team understand that you have a busy schedule and we are willing to help you out.
 We may need to speak with a parent when they return, so we ask that parents check in with our patient manager at this time.

 Yes, you can.
-Orthodontic treatment shouldn’t impede your ability to attend classes.
+Orthodontic treatment should not impede your ability to attend classes.